buttercoin/buttercoin/doc/VAGRANT.md

 Using Vagrant
 =============

 Vagrant is a very useful tool for separating your development environment from your desktop environment.
 It utilizes virtual machines and chef to build a known development platform as required.
-The following is s simple guide to working on Buttercoin with vagrant.

-After cloning the repository and before doing anything else (ie. `npm install`)...
+After cloning the repository but before doing anything else (such as `npm install`)

 - install the following prerequisites.
   - Virtualbox - https://www.virtualbox.org/wiki/Downloads